 Records of formal complaint resolutions and informal resolutions will be retained by Collin College for a period of seven (7) calendar years (i.e., January 1 through December 31).
-In the event a Collin College employee is terminated or a student is subject to a three (3)-year extended Suspension, four (4)-year extended Suspension, or Expulsion, the formal complaint resolution records will be kept permanently.
+In the event a Collin College employee is terminated or a student is subject to a four (4) calendar year extended suspension or expulsion, the formal complaint resolution records will be kept permanently.

-Collin College will retain all materials used to train institutional participants in the various phases of the Title IX complaint resolution process, including the Title IX coordinators, deputy Title IX coordinators, investigators, informal resolution facilitators, removal challenge officers, appeal decision makers, and College District President for a period of seven (7) calendar years (i.e., January 1 through December 31).
+Collin College will retain all materials used to train institutional participants in the various phases of the Title IX complaint resolution process, including the Title IX coordinators, deputy Title IX coordinators, investigators, informal resolution facilitators, removal challenge officers, appeal decision makers; and College District President for a period of seven (7) calendar years (i.e., January 1 through December 31).
 All materials utilized to train these individuals will be available on Collin College's website at www.collin.edu/titleix, in accordance with applicable federal Title IX regulation requirements.